GeneHFang/SnowJoeFrontEndDevAssessment/README.md

 ```

 ### Format for questions.json file
-This application expects a .json quiz questions file in the following format:
+This application expects in the root directory a `questions.json` quiz questions file in the following JSON format:

 ```
 {